logo

 The Inheritance Enhancer Rider, an enhanced death benefit option, allows you to potentially leave your beneficiaries with an amount greater than the contract's value.

 This optional rider is separate and distinct from your contract value and, if selected, provides steady and predictable growth toward your death benefit.
 Initially, your rider benefit base is equal to your Account value.
 Each year, your benefit base is increased by 9% of all purchase payments received in the first contract year for issue ages 50-75 and 6% for issue ages 76-85, including any applicable purchase payment bonuses.
 If you invest more money after the first year, the rollup credits for that additional amount will be adjusted accordingly.
-However, these rollup credits have a limit, which is 250% of your initial investments plus any bonuses.
 Starting from the first anniversary of adding the rider and on any subsequent anniversaries, you can choose to adjust the benefit base to match the current account value if it's higher.
 This adjustment, or reset, allows the rollup process and credits to start over.
 Remember, you need to ask for this reset; it won't happen by itself.

 Death Benefit Options